anshu20105/RetinaScan/README.md

 ----------
 MIT License

-Copyright (c) 2024 RetinaAI Project
+Copyright (c) 2025 RetinaScan project

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal